8 months, but 10 years, A Short Story on an Inconspicuous Path to Overcoming Addiction

 I’m day 18 into sobriety.

-On February 8th I had an alcohol induced mental breakdown and went a bit crackers.
-It has resulted situation I never thought I would be in.
+On February 8th, I had an alcohol-induced mental breakdown and went a bit crackers.
+It has resulted in a situation I never thought I would be in.
 It damaged relationships and my self-esteem.

-I’m getting the level of help I never wanted to ask for because I saw such things only for other people.
-I believed that only a failed, broken person needs intensive level of services.
+I’m getting the level of help I never wanted to ask for because I saw such things as something only other people needed.
+I believed that only a failed, broken person needs that level of support.
 Where did those beliefs come from?

-Human connection is at an all time low.
-We have so many platforms and mechanisms to communicate, but they strip away authentic relations.
-It’s easier than ever to show the world only what you want the world to see.
+Human connection is at an all-time low.
+We have so many platforms and mechanisms to communicate, but they strip away authentic relationships.
+It’s easier than ever to show the world only what you want it to see.
 When everyone does that, everyone else thinks they are the only ones who suffer and feel more alone and ashamed than ever.

 We end up trying to live up to unrealistic expectations of what it means to live out a human experience.